loic425/PagerfantaBundle/UPGRADE-3.0.md

 - Added parameter, return, and property typehints where not previously in place
 - The values for the `babdev_pagerfanta.exceptions_strategy.out_of_range_page` and `babdev_pagerfanta.exceptions_strategy.not_valid_current_page` configuration options must be one of "to_http_not_found" or "custom", other values will raise an exception
-- The Twig functions no longer accept deprecated `Pagerfanta\PagerfantaInterface` implementations, `Pagerfanta\Pagerfanta` objects must be used
+- The bundle no longer requires the `pagerfanta/pagerfanta` monopackage, only the `pagerfanta/core` and `pagerfanta/twig` packages are included now; you will need to install the appropriate package(s) to use the adapters your application requires

 ## Removed Features